U.N. chief to return to Cyprus talks on Thursday: spokesman

-UNITED NATIONS United Nations chief Antonio Guterres will return to Switzerland to attend talks to reunite Cyprus on Thursday because it is "opportune," his spokesman said on Wednesday.
+UNITED NATIONS (Reuters) - United Nations chief Antonio Guterres will return to Switzerland to attend talks to reunite Cyprus on Thursday because it is "opportune," his spokesman said on Wednesday.

 Guterres was in the Swiss resort of Crans-Montana on Friday - on the third day of negotiations - to lend his weight to the effort to unite Cyprus under a federal umbrella.